The image above shows our Poppy Seed Pod watch on the right.

 The hallmark of TruWood watches lies in their eco-friendly construction.
 The brand meticulously selects sustainable materials for its timepieces.
 From bamboo and maple to ebony and sandalwood, each watch encapsulates the organic beauty of nature, with distinct grain patterns that make every piece unique.

 Beyond the aesthetic appeal, TruWood’s dedication to sustainability extends to its manufacturing processes.
 The brand prioritizes eco-conscious practices, ensuring minimal environmental impact throughout production.
-Embracing a carbon-neutral footprint, They work towards offsetting their emissions and contributes to reforestation initiatives, planting trees with each watch sold – an embodiment of their commitment to a greener future.
+Embracing a carbon-neutral footprint, they work towards offsetting their emissions and contributing to reforestation initiatives, planting trees with each watch sold – an embodiment of their commitment to a greener future.

-Valerii Danevych a Ukrainian watchmaker, has astounded the horology world with his ground-breaking creations—complicated, all-wood watches that defy convention.
-Using only wood, Danevych meticulously crafts intricate timepieces that combine traditional watchmaking with innovative engineering.
+Valerii Danevych, a Ukrainian watchmaker, has astounded the horology world with his ground-breaking creations—complicated, all-wood watches that defy convention.
+Almost entirely using wood, Danevych meticulously crafts intricate timepieces that combine traditional watchmaking with innovative engineering.

-Every single piece of the watch (aside from the springs) in the watch is made from wood.
+Every single piece of his watches (aside from the springs) is made from wood.

 What sets Danevych’s work apart is the complexity of his wooden watches.
 Despite the challenges presented by using wood as the sole material, he integrates remarkable complications such as tourbillons, minute repeaters, and perpetual calendars into his designs.
 These complications, traditionally seen in high-end luxury watches, showcase Danevych’s unparalleled craftsmanship and technical expertise.